Pharmacology Diabetes meds #2

 Performance and assessment of a blood glucose check is priority before administration of any insulin.
 This is safe nursing practice and should be done regardless of the circumstance.

 Blood glucose levels must be assessed before administration of any type of insulin.
-This is an absolute for the safety of the patient.
-If a patient’s blood glucose was unknowingly too low, administration of insulin could cause severe hypoglycemia, coma, and potentially, death.
+This is an absolute for the safety of the client.
+If a client’s blood glucose was unknowingly too low, administration of insulin could cause severe hypoglycemia, coma, and potentially, death.
 Bedside glucose is more easily and readily available for preadministration times.
 If there is a doubt, venous blood can be obtained.
-Regardless of the method, obtaining an accurate blood glucose level is priority before the patient is ever given, or gives themselves insulin.
+Regardless of the method, obtaining an accurate blood glucose level is priority before the client is ever given, or gives themselves insulin.

 Test Taking Tip